Publisher: Lighthouse Interactive, DTP Ent.

 Available Exclusively On

 Overclocked is one of those rare indie games that go unnoticed but are really good.
-This is a simple point and click adventure where it’s so simple that you don’t even use your keyboard.
-The game has an easy to use menu.
+This is a simple point-and-click adventure where it’s so simple that you don’t even use your keyboard.
+The game has an easy-to-use menu.
 All your items are on the bottom of your screen…that’s it.
 You use your cell phone to record your sessions (more on that later), receive text messages, and make calls.
 You are David McNamara who is a shrink and is called to Staten Island where he has to find out what happened to five teenagers.
 The game also has you overlooking David’s personal life with a hard break up with his wife.

 The game’s story doesn’t really start picking up until 75% through the game.
 You just get bits and pieces here and there and it becomes confusing until near the end.
 Most of the game has you going back and forth between 5 different cells in the hospital recording sessions and playing them back to other patients to trigger memories.
 During most of these memories, you have to play as the patient and figure out what to do in that memory.
-Some have you assembling a way to blow up a gate to escape by finding hoses, a flag, a bottle, and gasoline etc. You can also go back and forth to your hotel, a bar, and what not to trigger different cutscenes.
+Some have you assembling a way to blow up a gate to escape by finding hoses, a flag, a bottle, gasoline, etc. You can also go back and forth to your hotel, a bar, and whatnot to trigger different cutscenes.

 The story does keep you in long enough until it really grabs you near the end.
 I just wish the animations for everything weren’t so long though.
 Sometimes you’ll swear the game froze up because the character will pause for 5 seconds or so before going into another animation.
 The graphics are also pretty good and most mid-range computers can run it on high settings.
 The game has pre-rendered backgrounds for this reason.
 The puzzles are pretty neat and aren’t too hard to solve really.
 If you can’t figure out a place to look you can hold down Space and it will show you every place on screen you can investigate.